Battle of Eylau: Second day

 Augereau was very ill and had to be helped onto his horse.
 Fate intervened to turn the attack into a disaster.
 As soon as the French marched off a blizzard descended, causing all direction to be lost.
 Augereau's corps followed the slope of the land and veered off to the left, away from Saint-Hilaire.
 Augereau's advance struck the Russian line at the junction of its right and centre, coming under the fire of the blinded French artillery and then point-blank fire of the massive 70-gun Russian centre battery.
 Meanwhile, Saint-Hilaire's division, advancing alone in the proper direction, was unable to have much effect against the Russian left.

-Augereau's corps was thrown into great confusion with heavy losses, gives Augereau's official tally of 929 killed and 4,271 wounded.
+Augereau's corps was thrown into great confusion with heavy losses, Historian Francis Petre gives Augereau's official tally of 929 killed and 4,271 wounded; a total of 5,200.
 One regiment, the 14th Ligne, was unable to retreat and fought to the last man, refusing to surrender; its eagle was carried off by Captain Marbot.
 Its position would be marked by a square of corpses.
 Bennigsen took full advantage by falling on Saint-Hilaire's division with more cavalry and bringing up his reserve infantry to attack the devastated French centre.
-Augereau and 3,000 to.4,000 survivors fell back on Eylau, where they were attacked by about 5,000 Russian infantry.
+Augereau and the survivors fell back on Eylau, where they were attacked by about 5,000 Russian infantry.
 At one point, Napoleon himself, using the church tower as a command post, was nearly captured, but members of his personal staff held the Russians off for just long enough to allow some battalions of the Guard to come up.
 Counterattacked by the Guard's bayonet charge and Bruyère's cavalry in its rear, the attacking Russian column was nearly destroyed.
 For four hours, the French centre was in great disorder, virtually defenceless and in imminent danger.

 With his centre almost broken, Napoleon resorted to ordering a massive charge by Murat's 11,000-strong cavalry reserve.
 Aside from the Guard, that was the last major unbloodied body of troops remaining to the French.